ajinkyakolhe112/0---Year-of-Grand-Mastering-Kaggle---Certifications/README.md

 - NLP Landscape has two entry points, one slow, long & easier path & other short but steep path
   - Long & Slow path:   DL Basics -> Simple NN -> CNN -> RNN -> LSTM -> Word2Vec -> Attention -> LLMs
   - Short & Steep path: DL Basics -> **Attention is all you need** -> LLMs
     - Everything in NLP & CV is building on top of this single paper.
-Highest citations, higest used architecture, is most varied kinds of problems.
+Highest citations, highest used architecture, is most varied kinds of problems.
     - Understand this thoroughly, because everything builds on this

 ## Quarter 1 - Things Learned